 - The manifest.json file is mandatory and indicates where to find the model and the preview image.

-- The model in .dae (Collada) file format.
+- The model in .dae (Collada) or USDZ file format.
 This is a mandatory file, built in a common 3D file format.
 USDZ files are compatible with the iOS app.

 - A preview file in png or jpg format.
 This file is optional and if added, we recommend using a large enough image in landscape format (1600 * 1200px).
 If no preview is specified, the file will be represented by a default icon in Showpad.

 - The textures for the model in .tga, .jpg, .bmp, and preferably, in .png format.
 Textures are optional, but we recommend adding them to give your model that extra flair.

-Note: The fluency of viewing 3D models depends on how detailed your model is and the device performance.
-Make sure to brief the creator of the files clearly of what your goal is.
+Note: The fluency of viewing 3D models depends on how detailed your model is and the device's performance.
+Make sure to brief the creator of the files clearly on what your goal is.
 Using AR on iOS is more fluent with simplified models compared to models that contain the tiniest detail.

 If we take a look at our manifest.json file in detail, it contains the version number of the model, the type of file, the file name of the model, and the name of the preview image.
 Make sure you added the correct file names.